Colimits of internal categories

 \begin{lem} Let $\E$ be an extensive category.
 Then the functor $2[-]: \E \to \CatE$ preserves pullbacks. \end{lem}

 \begin{proof} This follows representably from $\E = \s$, where it is straightforward to verify. \end{proof}

 \begin{prop} Let $\E$ be an extensive category with pullbacks and suppose that the $2$-category $\CatE$ has coequalisers of parallel pairs of internal functors that agree on objects.
-If these coequalisers are stable under pullback along discrete Conduch\'{e} fibrations, then $\E$ has pullback stable coequalisers. \end{prop}
+If these coequalisers are stable under pullback along discrete Conduch\'{e} fibrations, then $\E$ has pullback-stable coequalisers. \end{prop}

 \begin{proof} Let $i: A \to B$ and consider the following coequaliser diagram in $\E/B$:

 By Lemma~\ref{lem: 2[-] preserves coequalisers}, this is sent to a coequaliser diagram in $\CatE/2[B]$ under $2[-];$ note that $2[f]_0 = \text{id}_{\mathbf{1}+ \mathbf{1}'} = 2[g]_0$, and so this is a coequaliser of a parallel pair of internal functors that agrees on objects.
 Therefore, by assumption, it is stable under pullback along $2[i]: 2[A] \to 2[B]$ which is in particular a discrete Conduch\'{e} fibration, and so by Lemma~\ref{lem: 2[-] preserves pbs} we get a coequaliser diagram in $\CatE/2[A]$ given by the following: